Aluminaal/FUTURE_CS_01/Task3/README.md

 ## 🚀 Outcome
 This task enhanced my understanding of cybersecurity awareness and improved my ability to identify and prevent common cyber threats.
+---

+## 🌱 Learning Reflection

+This internship provided me with a strong foundation in cybersecurity concepts and practical skills.
+It helped me understand real-world threats such as phishing attacks, vulnerabilities, and insecure practices.

+Through these tasks, I developed the ability to analyze security issues and think critically about how to prevent them.
+This experience has motivated me to continue learning and explore cybersecurity at a deeper level, including advanced topics and hands-on security practices.